 It really wasn't likely, but Dib didn't particularly care.

 The essential Irken philosophy consist of three parts:

 -loyalty to the Tallest

 -refusal to permit dishonor

 In the planet-bound era of Irk, ritual suicide was an integral part of maintaining honor.
 It was the only acceptable response to utter loss, and the only way to redeem oneself after failure.
-Interestingly, this aspect of the mindset is manifest today in the suicide watches (also known as the Big Red Button) located on every Irken's wrist, regardless of assigned profession.
+Interestingly, this aspect of the culture is manifest today in the suicide watches (also known as the Big Red Buttons) located on every Irken's wrist, regardless of assigned profession.
 The BRB suicide was first brought to galactic awareness during Operation Impending Doom 1, when Invader Chom took out a brigade of Mecrobians just before the infamous Zim's equally infamous botching of the operation.

 War-making, being the third tenant of Irk, stretches back into unreachable halls of history.
 It would appear to be a facet of their genetic code, for all that it manifests itself no matter the circumstances.
 Historians suspect that even the tradition of the Tallest began with the advantages in battle that height proffered.
-Long ago, Irkens would have fought for their rank with the bigger contender winning nine times out of ten, eventually leading to an institution of the tradition- a cultural bias, if you will.
+Long ago, Irkens would have fought for their rank, with the bigger contender winning nine times out of ten, eventually leading to an institution of the tradition- a cultural bias, if you will.
 Regardless, the fact remains that the Irken must fight.
 It is his nature, and without contest, he will wither into nothing.

 He lives only for the next opponent.